Read about the different types of wig, whether you can get one through your health service and tips on how to wear them.

 You will have to pay for a wig if you are an outpatient and don’t otherwise qualify for a free wig.
 Being an outpatient means you attend hospital but don’t stay in overnight.

-Buying an acrylic wig on the NHS costs anywhere between £50 and £200 depending on the type of wig you want.
+Buying an synthetic wig on the NHS costs anywhere between £50 and £200 depending on the type of wig you want.

 Speak to your hospital social worker or clinical nurse specialist if you are still not sure what you are entitled to.
 They can make sure that you’re getting the financial help you should be.